 Upcoming Events - Free Speech Movement Café Educational Program Series

-This event is free and open to the public.
-All are welcome to participate.
+This event is free, open to the public, and all are invited to participate.

 For more information: firstname.lastname@example.org